AmberELEC/website/docs/Contributing-to-351ELEC.md

 ## Docker usage

 Building with Docker simplifies the build process as any dependencies are contained within the Docker image.
 In order to make docker builds easy to use and keep automation in the project unified, I've updated the Makefile to help building via docker.
-This would mean more or less any system with make installed (technically `gmake`) and Docker along with a few system utilities (`id`, `pwd`) would be able to build 351ELEC.
+This would mean more or less any system with make installed (technically `gmake`) and Docker along with a few system utilities (`id`, `pwd`) would be able to build AmberElec.

 All make commands are available via docker, by prepending `docker-`.
 For example, `make RG351V` becomes `make docker-RG351V` and `make clean` becomes `make docker-clean`.
 This enables existing and new commands added to the Makefile to be easily used via docker without affecting existing behavior.
 Credit to the batocera team for the idea of how this could work: (https://github.com/batocera-linux/batocera.linux/pull/1434/files) and @dhwz  for pointing out their Docker integration.